Cincinnati Reds at New York Yankees odds, picks and predictions - NewsBreak

 Cincinnati Reds at New York Yankees odds, picks and predictions

-The Cincinnati Reds (32-54) and New York Yankees (61-25) meet Tuesday at 7:05 p.m.
-ET to open a 3-game series at Yankee Stadium.
+The Cincinnati Reds (33-54) and New York Yankees (61-26) meet Wednesday at 7:05 p.m.
+ET to continue a 3-game series at Yankee Stadium.
 Let’s analyze Tipico Sportsbook‘s lines around the Reds vs. Yankees odds with MLB picks and predictions.

 Reds at Yankees projected starters